mimi3421/lazyphoto2/README.md

 # lazyphoto2

-A simple mannga viewer as a python web server.
+A simple manga viewer as a python web server.
 (Worked for python 3.5+)

-It search the *.zip files in your mannga folder and make them readable on web browser though local network.
+It search the *.zip files in your manga folder and make them readable on web browser though local network.

 It may be useful if you just want to: